18 Fun Games for Halloween for Preschoolers

 10. Pumpkin Decorating

-Pumpkin carving (or decorating) is a popular Halloween tradition, and a great addition to your preschool Halloween party.
+Pumpkin carving (or decorating) is a popular Halloween tradition.
+And it could be a great addition to your preschool Halloween party!

-If helping them carve their pumpkins is just too much, supply the kids with paint or various other pumpkin carving alternatives, and let them go to town.
+Is carving pumpkins with preschoolers just too much work?
+Supply the kids with paint or various other pumpkin carving alternatives, and let them go to town.

-You could even hold a contest once everyone has finished their pumpkins, and either choose a winner or award various prizes for the spookiest pumpkin, cutest, etc.
+You could even hold a contest once everyone has finished their pumpkins.
+Then either choose a winner or award various prizes for the spookiest pumpkin, cutest, etc.

 11. Pin the Spider on the Web